fieldtrip/website/tutorial/automatic_artifact_rejection.md

 Filter and trial padding are often used together.
 Trialpadding is first added to the trial, after which filterpadding is added (and removed again after filtering has been applied).

 {{:tutorial:bothpadding.png|}}

-// Filter and trial padding//
+*Figure: Filter and trial padding*

 ### Negative trialpadding